 GREEN-Retaining and Penetrating viscosity, High strength, Heat and hand tools are often required for disassembly.

-So, even if they have a lapse of concentration or a defaced label, the engineer can visibly see if they are using the correct product for their application based on the adhesive color.
+So, even if they have a lapse of concentration or a defaced label, the engineer can see if they are using the correct product for their application based on the adhesive color.

 Why are they normally white?
 There are a couple of reasons